 So, whether you use a paintbrush or rag, saturate the applicator with the stain and rub it evenly across the surface.
 The objective is to create an even coverage all over the wood surface.

 If you want to stain the wood dark, you can leave the stain on for about five minutes or slightly longer before wiping.
-However, if you are interested in a lighter, more natural look, wipe the excess stain immediately after applying it.
+However, if you want a lighter, more natural look, wipe the excess stain immediately after applying it.

 The longer the stain stays on the wood before wiping the excess, the darker the finish.
-The average wait time is about five to ten minutes, but water-borne stains may dry faster than oil-based options.
-So, pay attention to the weather and drying behavior of your chosen stain.
+The average wait time is five to ten minutes, but water-borne stains may dry faster than oil-based options.
+So, pay attention to your chosen stain’s weather and drying behavior.

 More importantly, you can generally apply the stain in any direction.
 But you must follow the direction of the wood grain when wiping off the excess.
 How well you follow this final rule will directly influence the quality of your results.